Kernix13/markdown-cheatsheet/html-tags.md

 From MDN:

-Top level: Interesting section for the elements about the page - the root element is `<html>`
+Top level: Interesting section for the elements about the page - the root element is `<html>`.
+SKIP ALL OF THESE!

 | Root      | Element   | Element   | Element | Element       |
 | ---:      | :----:     | :----:    | :----:   | :----:         |